dplochcoder/HollowKnight.MoreDoors/SPOILER.md

 ## Pain Door

 * Blocks access to Path of Pain
-* Key is at the Aluba after Traitor Lord
+* Key is at the Kingsmould guarding the entrance orb

 ## Sanctum Door

 * Blocks the entrance to Soul Sanctum
-* Key is at the husk entry directly above Lemm
+* Key is at the husk sentry directly above Lemm

 ## Shade Door